kmamal/node-sdl/README.md

 The following window events are defined along with any additional properties:

 * `'window-shown'` Fired when a window becomes visible.
 * `'window-hidden'` Fired when a window becomes hidden.
 * `'window-exposed'` Fired when a window becomes exposed.
 * `'window-minimized'` Fired when a window becomes minimized.
 * `'window-maximized'` Fired when a window becomes maximized.
 * `'window-restored'` Fired when a window stops being either minimized or maximized.
 * `'window-focus-gained'` Fired when a window gains the keyboard focus.
 * `'window-focus-lost'` Fired when a window loses the keyboard focus.
 * `'window-enter'` Fired when the mouse enters the window.
 * `'window-leave'` Fired when the mouse leaves the window.
 * `'window-close'` Fired when the window is closed.
 The window is not destroyed automatically so that you get a chance to display any confirmation dialogs you might need.
 Handle this event and then call `window.destroy()` to destroy the window.
 * `'window-moved'` Fired when the window changes position.
   * `x: <number>` The window's new x position, relative to the screen.
   * `y: <number>` The window's new y position, relative to the screen.

-* `'window-size-changed'` Fired before the window changes position.
+* `'window-size-changed'` Fired before the window changes size.
   * `width: <number>` The window's new width.
   * `height: <number>` The window's new height.

-* `'window-resized'` Fired after the window changes position.
+* `'window-resized'` Fired after the window changes size.
   * `width: <number>` The window's new width.
   * `height: <number>` The window's new height.